intel/container-experience-kits-demo-area/demo/README.md

 ls -l
 cd container-experience-kits-demo-area/demo/
 ```
 ### A2.
-Install Multus and the default network

-### A3.
 Verify the installation of Multus & default network

 Next, we can check that state of our nodes, once everything is running we should see that `STATUS` to `Ready` --